IEC-61400-15/eya_def/eya_def_tools/README.md

 all general information (i.e. all information that is not specific to the Python package).

+## Status

+Please note that the EYA DEF Python toolset is currently in draft status and will be subject to extension and modification.
+Some elements are currently incomplete.

 ## User guidance

 The following provides brief guidance for users on how to get started